SoK: Training Machine Learning Models over Multiple Sources with Privacy Preservation: Platforms in Detail

 \subsubsection{\texttt{FATE}}

-To the best of our knowledge, \texttt{FATE} (Federated AI Technology Enable)~\footnote{\url{https://github.com/FederatedAI/FATE}} is the first open-source industrial level FL framework presented by WeBank's AI Department in February 2019.
+To the best of our knowledge, \texttt{FATE} (Federated AI Technology Enable) is the first open-source industrial-level FL framework presented by WeBank's AI Department in February 2019.
 It enables multiple companies and institutions to effectively collaborate on training machine learning models in compliance with data security and data protection regulations.

-\texttt{FATE} provides algorithm level APIs detailed documents on installation and usage for users to use directly.
-It provides a secure computing framework to support various machine learning algorithms, such as linear regression, logistic regression, boosting tree \cite{cheng2019secureboost}, NNs, and so on, which support heterogeneous and homogeneous styles. \texttt{FATE} also provides various model evaluations, including binary classification, multi-classification, regression evaluation, and local vs federated comparison.
-Currently, \texttt{FATE} supports all the three FL architectures, including vertical FL, horizontal FL, and federated transfer learning.
+\texttt{FATE} provides algorithm-level APIs with detailed documents on installation and usage for users to use directly.
+It provides a secure computing framework to support various machine learning algorithms, such as LR, LOR, boosting tree \cite{cheng2019secureboost}, NNs, and so on, which support heterogeneous and homogeneous styles. \texttt{FATE} also provides various model evaluations, including binary classification, multi-classification, regression evaluation, and local vs federated comparison.
+Currently, \texttt{FATE} supports all three FL architectures, including vertical FL, horizontal FL, and federated transfer learning.
 Additionally, \texttt{FATE} supports both standalone and cluster deployments.